-Reported changes are effective the month following the month they are reported.
+Reported changes are not effective the month they are reported.
+See item C below to determine when a reported change is effective.

 When the client does not report in a timely manner and the change could have been made earlier, a claim may be established.
 See Chapter 20.